Mark Roman | May 21, 2022 | Uber & Lyft Accidents

 - Expired tags or license

-Involvement in an accident while logged into the app may also cause immediate removal.
+Involvement in a rideshare accident while logged into the app may also cause immediate removal.

 Other Rideshare Safety Tips for Tampa Riders